 While it may seem like a simple concept, there is so much more to contract law than meets the eye.
 Consisting of an agreement made by two or more parties, a contract can include anything from sales to employment, to settling a dispute.
 In order for a contract to be legal and enforceable, these elements must be in place:

 Anywhere in these six steps there can occur a breach of contract, in which case legal proceedings may be necessary.
 Get a business lawyer who understands your position best.
-Sutton Sachs Meyer is one that you can count on to deliver the results, give the advice, and be the support you need.
+At Sutton Sachs Meyer PLLC, you can count on our attorneys to deliver the results, give the advice, and be the support you need.
 Contact us today for your free, no-obligation consultation.